 22 Sep Benefits of Group Therapy for Anxiety

-The National Institute of Mental Health reports that over 30% of U.S. adults struggle with some type of anxiety disorder during their lifetimes.
+The National Institute of Behavioral Health reports that over 30% of U.S. adults struggle with some type of anxiety disorder during their lifetimes.
 About 19% of the U.S. population was affected by an anxiety condition in 2018, and women were more likely to struggle with it versus men.
-Anxiety is a common mental health condition, and it’s important to understand how it affects people and why.
+Anxiety is a common behavioral health condition, and it’s important to understand how it affects people and why.

 Anxiety Versus Anxiety Disorder